This page details the characters from the DLC released so far. Head back through here for other character pages. Unmarked spoilers ahead.

 - The Baroness: Played straight.
 Her attire and choice of weapon give her a BDSM dominatrix vibe, combined with apparently somehow subjugating the local thrall creatures to her will.

-- Boss in Mook's Clothing: Her better A.I., abundant and strategic use of estus, and insane damage output means that many players will likely die more times to her than they will many bosses.
+- Boss in Mook's Clothing: Her better A.I., abundant and strategic use of estus, and insane damage output means that many players will likely die more times to her than they will many bosses - especially if the player encounters her without having taken out the angel hovering over the swamp on a previous run.

 - Call-Back: A very obvious one to the Desert Sorceresses of Dark Souls II.
 Also to enemy placement from the same game, being teamed up with 2 other enemies, as enemies in Dark Souls II were often grouped together and notable difficult/impossible to lure away from their groups without aggroing all of them.

 - Glass Cannon: She can dish out a metric TON of damage at range with her fireball pyromancy, and TWO metric tons of damage upclose with her Flame Fan pyromancy and whip.
-Although her health isn't particularly high, her careful use of her (rather abundant for an NPC) estus nearly completely negates this.
+Although her health isn't particularly high, and her armour offers basically no protection, her careful use of her (rather abundant for an NPC) estus nearly completely negates this.

 - Lightning Bruiser: As an NPC enemy, she is capable of all the fast dodging maneuvers the player can pull off (She will consistently dodge/counter-attack ranged attacks and back off/heal if damaged in melee), while her HP may not be particularly high she has alot of estus (and uses them VERY strategically), and her attacks do an INSANE amount of damage (to the point that she can easily take off 1/3 to 1/2 of a lightly armored, but high level player's health WITH HER WHIP).